Here's where Canadians can now watch the top-tier English football league.

 This means that, unlike the vast majority of other Marvel Studios films (but like all other live-action Spider-Man films, at least at this point) Spider-Man: No Way Home will not be available on Disney+ for the foreseeable future.

-Instead, in Canada, No Way Home will most likely be available to stream on Amazon Prime Video in several months – perhaps, but not necessarily, in June 2022.
+Instead, in Canada, No Way Home became available to stream on Amazon Prime Video on July 15, 2022, as announced in programming listings that Amazon sent to Canadian media outlets including WCIW in late June 2022.

 For example, the Sony movie Peter Rabbit 2 was released in North American theatres on June 11, 2021, but then became available to stream on Prime Video in Canada on December 9, almost exactly six months later.